Albertzue/learning_notes/aws/ANS/keypoint.md

       To prevent the connection from being dropped, you can initiate more traffic over the connection.
 Alternatively, you can enable
       TCP keepalive on the instance with a value less than 350 seconds

+### Network firewall:
+An EXTERNAL_NET rule is a predefined variable in AWS Network Firewall's stateful Suricata-compatible rules that represents all IP addresses outside of your specified HOME_NET.
+Network Firewall uses HOME_NET to define your private or trusted networks and EXTERNAL_NET to represent all other public IP addresses.
+Rules using EXTERNAL_NET as a source or destination allow or block traffic from or to the public internet or other external networks.